GoelSanchit/Small_Php_Scripts/README.md

 Geosearch - search the text like disneyland,ca and get images from instagram for that particular location.

-index.html & upload.php contributes to Upload Specific files to webserver.
+index.html & upload.php contributes to Upload Specific files to webserver...

+Ziu_boys fetch data from clusterpoint